 Course Description: The objective of the course is to provide students with an understanding of the mechanisms of bacterial pathogenesis and an appreciation of the continuing and serious impact of bacterial disease on modern life.
-Students will learn basic principles of bacteriology and parasitology and the scope of bacterial colonization of both humans and the environment.
+Students will learn basic principles of bacterial colonization of both humans and the environment.
 Mechanisms of microbial pathogenesis and intervention strategies will be discussed.
 Finally, students will gain an understanding of the research priorities in this field.
+Prerequisites: None.